rytvee/weatherapp/README.md

-# 🌦 Weather App
+Weather App
 A simple JavaScript web application that displays the current weather and a 2-day forecast for any city.
 The app fetches real-time weather data using a public weather API and shows details such as temperature, weather condition, humidity, and more.
-> ❓ **Question**
-> Frequently asked question.

-> [!WARNING]
-> Do not delete the `.env` file.
-## 🌐 Live Demo
+Live Demo
 You can try the app here:
 [Live Weather App](https://rytvee.github.io/weatherapp/)

-## ✨ Features
+Features
-- 🌍 Search for any city worldwide
+- Search for any city worldwide
-- 🌤 View current weather (temperature, humidity, description)
+- View current weather (temperature, humidity, description)
-- 📅 See 2-day weather forecast ahead
+- See 2-day weather forecast ahead
-- 📱 Fully responsive design for desktop and mobile
+- Fully responsive design for desktop and mobile
-- 🗓 Built-in date picker for easy date selection
+- Built-in date picker for easy date selection

 ## 🛠 Technologies Used
 - HTML5 – Structure of the app